How To Hike The Solstice Canyon Trail In Malibu

-If you’re looking for a place to grab post-hiking lunch, OLLO restaurant is our favorite brunch spot in Malibu that is located just a quick drive from the trail.
+If you’re looking for a place to grab post-hiking lunch, OLLO restaurant is our favorite brunch spot in Malibu which is located just a quick drive from the trail.
 OLLO serves a breakfast menu until 3 pm with many delicious options.

-For a more casual atmosphere, try the famous Malibu Seafood Fresh Fish Market & Patio that has laid-back outside seating.
+For a more casual atmosphere, try the famous Malibu Seafood Fresh Fish Market & Patio which has laid-back outside seating.
 Here you can try a variety of fresh or deep-fried seafood plates and my personal favorite – Clam Chowder in a sourdough bowl.

 Where To Stay